vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

 the status bar as the mouse moves.
 You can also zoom in/out to better select the FID you want.

-The bottom plot displays an X-Y plot with three different types of data to help you decide if a FID should be excluded.
+The top right plot X-Y plot can display three different types of data to help you decide if a FID should be excluded.
 The x-axis is always the FID index.
-Use the ‘Plot Display’ drop list widget to select the values along the y-axis to be: 1) the absolute value of the first point of the FID, 2) the Peak Shift in Hz for the FID calculated in the Automated Data Corrections panel, or 3) the Phase 0 in degrees for the FID
+Use the ‘1D Plot’ drop list widget to select the values along the y-axis to be: 1) the absolute value of the first point of the FID, 2) the Peak Shift in Hz for the FID calculated in the Automated Data Corrections panel, or 3) the Phase 0 in degrees for the FID